[Skip to Content]

 Available from the website.

 This series of handouts for pregnant women and parents of infants and young children provides simple tips on nutrition and oral health issues.
-Topics include brushing a young child’s teeth, choosing healthy drinks for young children, encouraging young children to drink water with fluoride, giving young children healthy snacks, taking care of oral health for pregnant women, and taking care of an infant’s oral health.
-The series is available in English and in Spanish.
+Topics include brushing a young child’s teeth, choosing healthy drinks, encouraging children to drink water with fluoride, giving children healthy snacks, taking care of oral health for pregnant women, and taking care of an infant’s oral health.
+The series is written in simple language and is available in English and in Spanish.

 OHRC Library